 Living in Botswana as an expat

-From the Okavango Delta, which is home to lions, hippos, elephants and much more, to the massive salt flats of the Makgadikgadi Pan, Botswana promises a variety of unique and beautiful experiences.
+From the Okavango Delta, home to lions, hippos, elephants and much more, to the massive salt flats of the Makgadikgadi Pan, Botswana promises various unique and beautiful experiences.

-Tourism, especially eco-tourism, is a major contributor to the country’s economy.
-Botswana has emerged as an upper-middle-income country and it boasts political stability and a competitive banking system.
-Alongside its thriving tourism industry, the country is rich in natural resources – diamonds, in particular.
+Tourism, especially ecotourism, is a major contributor to the country’s economy.
+Botswana has emerged as an upper-middle-income country, boasting political stability and a competitive banking system.
+Alongside its thriving tourism industry, the country is rich in natural resources – particularly diamonds.

-Expats have plenty of options when it comes to accommodation in Botswana.
-With houses, townhouses, and apartments in bigger cities, expats can easily find a home that suits them.
-Areas that are more popular and closer to city centres tend to be more expensive and the quality of housing also influences prices.
-Overall, housing is still reasonably affordable, especially for those from the UK, US and Europe.
+Accommodation in Botswana is plentiful, with houses, townhouses, and apartments available in bigger cities.
+Areas that are more popular and closer to city centres tend to be pricier, and the quality of housing also influences prices.
+Overall, housing is still reasonably affordable, especially for those from the UK, US, and Europe.

 Transport options in the country are limited, and this is an additional cost to consider.
 Taxis and minibuses can be found in the city, but rail transport networks are not extensive and the BR Express is the only sizeable passenger train.
-To access remote areas or even get around in larger towns or cities, most expats prefer having a private car and hiring a driver.
+To access remote areas or even get around in larger towns or cities, you'll likely need a private car and may have to hire a driver.
 Driving in Botswana can be tricky, with potholes common outside cities, limited signage in places and animals on the roads in rural areas.

-Additionally, expats are encouraged to explore the healthcare options available in the country before moving.
-Despite improvements in and an expansion of medical facilities, public healthcare remains under-resourced.
+Additionally, you are encouraged to explore the healthcare options available in the country before moving.
+Despite improvements in and expanding medical facilities, public healthcare remains under-resourced.
 Both public and private hospitals and clinics are available in the main cities and towns, but serious medical emergencies may require evacuation to South Africa.
-We recommend expats have adequate medical insurance to cover healthcare costs.
+We advise you to ensure adequate medical insurance to cover healthcare costs.

 Cost of living in Botswana

-Most expats in Botswana earn decent salaries with good employment packages, and can therefore live relatively luxuriously.
-Botswana consistently ranks as having a low cost of living, but expats are advised to factor in potential healthcare costs and, for families with children, school fees.
-Local produce is easily affordable, though imported items can be expensive.
-Accommodation, especially close to popular areas, will most likely be one of the biggest expenses for expats.
+Most expats in Botswana earn decent salaries and have good employment packages, allowing them to live relatively luxuriously.
+Botswana consistently ranks as having a low cost of living, but we recommend that you factor in potential healthcare costs and school fees for families with children.

-The education system in Botswana has improved in recent years.
-Expats can enrol their children in local schools, though the standards of these are low outside of the main cities.
-Most expats choose to send their children to a private or international school where tuition and fees are high, but still much cheaper than their European counterparts.
+The education system in Botswana has improved recently.
+As an expat, you can enrol your children in local schools, though the standards at public schools in rural areas can be low.
+Most expats send their children to a private or international school, where tuition and fees are high, but still much cheaper than their European counterparts.

-The country’s abundant wildlife sees expats enjoying weekend breaks on safari, such as in Chobe National Park.
-Adventurous tourists, expats and locals alike can enjoy hiking and off-road trails and overland trips.
+There is plenty to see and do with your family during your downtime in Botswana.
+You can enjoy weekend breaks in Botswana's national parks, like Chobe National Park, and explore the country's abundant wildlife on safari.
+Adventurous tourists, expats, and locals alike can enjoy hiking and off-road trails and overland trips.
 The attractions in neighbouring Namibia and South Africa are also just a short flight away.

 Climate in Botswana

-Expats in Botswana will find the climate as warm as the people.
-With a semi-arid climate, the country is hot and dry almost year-round.
+You'll likely find the weather in Botswana as warm as the people.
+With a semi-arid climate, Botswana is hot and dry almost year-round.
 Occasional showers do happen, falling mainly during the summer months.
-Winters are dry and warm with cold nights.
+Winters are dry and warm, with cold nights.

-Whatever the reason for relocating, expats will face both pros and cons in Botswana.
+Whatever the reason for relocating, it's essential that you are aware that there are both pros and cons in Botswana.
 What cannot be denied is that moving to Botswana presents a new adventure filled with exciting new experiences and interesting people.
 Many expats fall in love with the country and decide to settle down permanently.

 Fast facts